databrickslabs/dbldatagen/python/docs/APIDOCS.md

 For fields imported from the schema, the schema controls the field name and data type, but the column specification controls how the data is generated.

+#### Adding dataspecs to match multiple columns
+For large schemas, it can be unwieldy to specify column generation specs for every column in a schema.

+To alleviate this , the framework provides mechanisms to add rules in bulk for multiple columns.

+- The `withColumnSpecs` method introduces a column generation specification for all columns matching a specific naming pattern or datatype.
+You can override the column specification for a specific column using the `withColumnSpec` method.

 ### Building Device IOT Test Data
 This example shows generation of IOT device style data: